brkay54/autoware.universe/control/trajectory_follower_node/README.md

     2. The last received commands are not older than defined by `timeout_thr_sec`.
 - `lateral_controller_mode`: `mpc` or `pure_pursuit`
   - (currently there is only `PID` for longitudinal controller)
+- `use_published_time`: Node publishes its control command publishing time with pipeline header file.
+Default it is false.

 ## Debugging